Rancid (band): Breakthrough success (1994–1996)

 While Rancid was writing for a follow-up album, Billie Joe Armstrong joined them to co-write the song "Radio", which resulted in Armstrong playing a live performance with Rancid.
 Tim had previously asked Lars Frederiksen to be Rancid's second guitarist, but he turned down the request initially as he was playing with the UK Subs at the time.
 After Billie Joe turned down the request, Frederiksen changed his mind and joined Rancid.

 Frederiksen played with the band on its second studio album Let's Go (1994).
 That year, its then-label-mates, the Offspring, experienced huge success with its album Smash.
 Rancid supported the Offspring's 1994 tour, which helped Let's Go reach number 97 on Billboards Heatseekers and the Billboard 200 charts, respectively.
 The album also provided its first widespread exposure when MTV broadcast the video for the single "Salvation".
 Let's Go was certified gold on July 7, 2000, and with the success of the album, the band was pursued by a number of major record labels, including Madonna's label Maverick Records.
 Many rumors circulated during this time period.
 Some of the rumors were Epitaph employees were not allowed to discuss matters with the press, Rancid convinced an A&R man from Epic to shave a blue mohawk, and Madonna sent the band nude pictures of herself.

+The band eventually decided to remain signed to Epitaph, and the next year released its third album ...And Out Come the Wolves on August 22, 1995.
+Armstrong later commented on why they stayed with Epitaph stating: